reasonml/reasonml.github.io/docs/compiling-to-js-with-melange.md

 title: Melange
 ---

-One of the best usages of Reason is to compile it to JavaScript an run it in the browser or any JavaScript platform such as [Node.js](https://nodejs.org), [Deno](https://deno.com), [Cloudflare Workers](https://workers.cloudflare.com).
+ne of the best ways to use Reason is by compiling it to JavaScript and running it in a web browser or on any other environment with a JavaScript runtime, such as [Node.js](https://nodejs.org), [Deno](https://deno.com), [Cloudflare Workers](https://workers.cloudflare.com).

-Reason compiles to JavaScript thanks to our partner project, [Melange](https://melange.re).
+Reason source code can be compiled to JavaScript through our partner project, [Melange](https://melange.re).

 ## What's Melange?